Self-supervised neural operator for solving partial differential equations: Results and discussion

 We now conduct a comparison between the computational cost for generating data using different approaches in this specific case.
-Assume that the objective is to learn the mapping from $f$ to $u$ in Eq. \eqref{eq:pde_eq}, (1) it takes about 5.67 seconds for the PI-sampler to generate 1000 paired data $(f, u)$ on 1000 different geometries using the Intel 13th Gen Intel(R) Core(TM) i5-13400 CPU, and (2) the computational time is about 2425 seconds if we use the same $f$ as well as geometries and utilize the {\emph{pdetoolbox}} in Matlab to solve Eq. \eqref{eq:sine_Gordon} to obtain $u$ on the same CPU.
-As shown, the PI-sampler is about two orders faster than the conventional numerical methods for data generation in this particular case.
-Note that if we run the PI-sampler on the NVIDIA RTX 3090, it takes only 0.002 seconds which is three orders faster than on the CPU.
+Assume that the objective is to learn the mapping from $f$ to $u$ here, (1) it takes about 5.67 seconds for the PI-sampler to generate 1000 paired data $(f, u)$ on 1000 different geometries using the Intel 13th Gen Intel(R) Core(TM) i5-13400 CPU, and (2) the computational time is about 3408 seconds if we use the same $f$ as well as geometries and utilize the {\emph{pdetoolbox}} in Matlab to solve Eq. \eqref{eq:Poisson} to obtain $u$ on the same CPU.
+As shown, the PI-sampler is about three orders faster than the conventional numerical methods for data generation in this particular case.
+Note that if we run the PI-sampler on the NVIDIA RTX 3090 to generate the same number of training samples, it takes only 0.038 seconds which is two orders faster than on the CPU.